Decoding Partial Differential Equations: Cross-Modal Adaptation of Decoder-only Models to PDEs

 \section{Error Analysis Examples}

 We show the comparison of the predicted waves for different examples of Advection and Diffusion-Reaction with different models and the ground truth wave.
-In Figures \ref{fig:error1} and \ref{fig:error2} we can see that the predicted waves are more spiky and irregular in the first half of the wave than in the second half.
+In Figures \ref{fig:error1} and \ref{fig:error2} we can see that the predictions are more spiky and irregular in the first half of the wave than in the second half.